 - Not Your Usual Guacamole - The addition of chipotle peppers in adobo sauce gives this guacamole recipe an authentic, smoky and slightly spicy flavor that's irresistible.

 - More than a Dip - This guacamole is great as a dip, as a topping for burgers or sandwiches, or as a side dish for your favorite Mexican meal.

 - Fresh Garlic

 Chipotles in Adobo sauce are dried, smoked jalapeño peppers that have been rehydrated and then canned in a tangy, slightly sweet tomato sauce.
 This adds a smokey, spicy taste that boosts your guacamole!

 How to Make Chipotle Guacamole

-- Mash - using fork, mash until smooth, adding sour cream to assist the mashing
+- Mash - using a potato masher or fork, mash until smooth, adding sour cream to assist the mashing

 - Mix - stir in the diced Chipotle peppers, minced garlic, salt, lime juice, and chopped cilantro.

 - Taste - add more Chipotle Peppers or seasoning and enjoy!

 To make your Chipotle guacamole even more flavorful, experiment by adding your favorite herbs, spices and vegetables.
 Here are tasty ideas to elevate your guacamole.